Need Emergency Rent Assistance? Here’s How to Get Help

 - Don’t panic or make rash decisions, as there are community resources and supports in place to get you through this situation.

-- Consider taking free budgeting classes to determine how to pay your rent, or if you need to find a cheaper place to live.
+- Consider taking budgeting classes to determine how to pay your rent, or if you need to find a cheaper place to live.

 “If you have this sneaking suspicion that next month you might not make the rent, you need to start looking right now,” Taylor says.
 “It’s important to be proactive and really get out there.”